 PepUpLife – Smart Food Smart People

 PepUpLife is an Austrian-based company.
-The green lentil lasagna sheets and the radish shoots that I’ve used in this recipe is from PepUpLife.
+The green lentil lasagna sheets that I’ve used in this recipe are from PepUpLife.
 The two founders, Harald and Josef who have both adopted a plant-based and whole-food diet, made it their goal to provide healthy options for their customers such as:

 - Shoots in bags or sieve beakers